nshiab/simple-data-analysis/README.md

 The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).

-The library is also published on [jsr.io](https://jsr.io/@nshiab/simple-data-analysis).
+The library is tested for NodeJS.
+Please reach out if you want to make it work with Bun and Deno! :)

 ## Core principles